 Passport and Travel Document Numbers.
-If you used a passport or travel document to travel to the United States, enter either the passport or travel document information in the appropriate space on the application, even if the passport or travel document is currently expired.
+If you used a passport or travel document to travel to the United States, enter either the passport information or information from the travel document from your most recent entry into the United States in Part 1., Item Numbers 11. - 15.b. on the application, even if the passport or travel document is currently expired.
+If you have been issued a new passport while in the United States, provide your current passport information in Part 4., Item Numbers 1.a. - 1.c.

 - 6. Duration of Status.
-If you are currently in F or J status and granted Duration of Status (D/S), select the box in Part 1., Item Number 16. of the application. - 7.
+If you are currently in A, G, I, F, or J status and granted Duration of Status (D/S), select the box in Part 1., Item Number 16. of the application. - 7.
 Change of Status.
-Part 2., Item Number 2.b. of the application, select the date you want your change of status to occur on.
+Part 2., Item Number 3.b. of the application, select the date you want your change of status to occur on.
 If approved, your change of status will occur on the date your current nonimmigrant status ends, the date of approval, or the requested date, whichever occurs later. - 8.
-F or J Nonimmigrant.
-If you were granted D/S as an F or J nonimmigrant and are seeking reinstatement or are requesting a change of status to an F or J nonimmigrant then you should select the box in Part 3., Item Number 2. of the application to indicate a duration of D/S.
+For J Nonimmigrant.
+If you were granted D/S as an F or J nonimmigrant and are seeking reinstatement as an F or J nonimmigrant then you should select the box in Part 1., Item Number 16. of the application to indicate a duration of D/S.